nic-obert/vacation-analysis/README.md

 # Vacation Analysis

 This is a school project that consists of analyzing the vacation habits of young people.

 The data was collected through a Google Forms survey and the raw data (stripped of personal email addresses) is available in the [data.csv](data.csv) file.
 The survey results are also available in a Google Forms-like format in the [Google Forms Survey Results.html](Google%20Forms%20Survey%20Results.html) file.
+The survey questions are available in a Google Forms-like format in the [Google Forms Survey Questions.html](Google%20Forms%20Survey%20Questions.html) file.

 The analysis was conducted using Python and the Pandas library inside a Jupyter Notebook.
 The notebook with the code is available in the [analyze.ipynb](analyze.ipynb) file.